alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 applyTo: '**'
 ---

-The solution design is based on the DDD approach.
+The solution design is loosely based on the DDD layered approach.
+The meaning of "loosely" will be explained in the following sections.

 # All layers
 - Don't create any namespaces with the same name.